 Before the Act was passed, many commercial vehicle drivers operated vehicles they were not properly trained on or qualified to drive.
 Even in states that had separate license classes, drivers were not necessarily tested in the types of vehicles they would be driving.
 States must now test commercial drivers according to federal standards, to ensure that drivers know how to operate the trucks or buses they intend to drive.

-According to the Transportation Security Administration (TSA), background checks take between one and eight weeks to complete.
+According to the Transportation Security Administration (TSA), background checks take several weeks to complete.
 You will be notified by mail whether you are approved.
 If you are approved, you can then go to your state's licensing authority (usually the Department of Motor Vehicles) to complete your application process.
 If you are denied, you can appeal or seek a waiver.

 If the TSA disqualifies you because of your background, you can appeal their finding or seek a waiver.
 However, if you are found guilty of a disqualifying crime, you must declare any disqualifying conditions and surrender your hazmat endorsement (if you already have it) to your state's Department of Motor Vehicles or other licensing agency.

 After you get a CDL, apply for a background check from the Transportation Security Administration (TSA) if you'll be obtaining a hazardous materials endorsement.
 You may do this online or by contacting a TSA agent.
 They will ask for: